dylan-k/i3buntu/README.md

 I3buntu - ( Ubuntu server + I3wm )
 ============

+This is my fork of i3buntu.
+There are many like it, but this one is mine.
 In this project, you can install I3 over the Ubuntu server without installing anything that you don't need.
+My goals for this project:

+- speed: I want to turn on my low-spec laptop and get to writing very quickly
+- simplicity and minimalism: I'm building this for a writing machine.
+It should do little else.
+- dotfile configs: for easy version control, portability, configations should be text files in their expected locations, whenever possible.
+- dark theme: for writing at night, and to reduce eye strain, I'll pick darker colors for stuff.

 > Still Under development:
 For using these types of projects, you should know Linux and bash enough to edit them based on your needs.